Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 Dan Nagornov

-Among all the variables of all the success formulas out there, there’s only one constant — an unmatched customer experience.
-This is the ingredient that unlike anything else, cannot be copied.
-And there’s one framework that is really good at helping you with stepping up your customer experience game — e-commerce customer journey mapping.
+And there’s one framework that is really good at helping you step up your customer experience game — e-commerce customer journey mapping.

-Customer jourmye mapping
+Customer journey mapping

 Here is what a complete customer journey map may look like:

-You can use this technique to understand how your business performs from your customers’ standpoint as it allows you to put together all the data and order it in a clear and comprehensive way.
+You can use this technique to understand how your business performs from your customers’ standpoint, as it allows you to put together all the data and order it in a clear and comprehensive way.

 The prep-work before the actual e-commerce journey mapping

 To take the most out of your customer journey mapping process, you will need to make some preparations beforehand.
-Make sure you’ve got all of the following things covered before starting out with journey mapping.
+Make sure you’ve got all the following things covered before starting with journey mapping.

 Set the goal